Team building and management

 agile-strategy

 Moreover, these methodologies are designed to motivate individuals, as this is key to creating a trusting environment where creativity can flow.
 Client collaboration is also important, as each process should begin with the client detailing how they want the final product to be and what problems it should solve.
-This way, the team can meet (as many times as necessary) to develop a quality product that meets expectations.
+This way, the team can meet (as often as necessary) to develop a quality product that meets expectations.
 Continuous collaboration between the team and the client is essential for decision-making and project development.

 Some types of Agile methodologies focused on teamwork